Deposits

 Security: This command includes comprehensive validation of deposit data, withdrawal credentials, and BLS signatures to ensure compatibility with the vault's configuration.

-Creates and submits a cryptographic proof that a validator with the given index has the correct withdrawal credentials pointing to the StakingVault.
+Creates and submits a cryptographic proof that a validator with the given index has the correct withdrawal credentials pointing to the StakingVault and to send the ACTIVATION_DEPOSIT_AMOUNT (31 ETH) from the staged balance of StakingVault.
 This proof is essential for the security model of stVaults.

 Process: